AaltoSciComp/matlab-debugging/README.md

 ## Interpreting Error Messages

-Having these common mathematical concepts out of the way, let's go to some actual debugging work.
-When something goes wrong, there will be errors.
 **First thing: Errors are Good !**
 As long as you get errors, you actually get a hint to where you problem is.
 Only if you don't get any errors, but your code still doesn't work as it is intended you start to be in trouble.